πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-vs #define: You can also write #define RED 0, but an enum is treated as a type, so the compiler can help with type checks.
+vs #define: You could write #define RED 0 instead, but an enum is treated as a type, so the compiler can help with type checks.

-Store three students in an array of structs and compute the average score.
+Store three students in an array of structs and calculate the average score.

 struct.c